What are the main documents for a franchise?

 - End of agreement procedures

-As a potential franchisee, it is important when reviewing the Franchise Agreement to look out for and consider clauses which may restrict your ability to open a similar business afterwards and supply restrictions (i.e. limiting the franchisee to purchasing supplies from particular suppliers – these suppliers may be more expensive than others).
+As a potential franchisee, it is important when reviewing the Franchise Agreement to look out for and consider clauses which may restrict your ability to open a similar business afterwards and which impose supply restrictions (i.e. limiting the franchisee to purchasing supplies from particular suppliers – these suppliers may be more expensive than others).

 Any differences between the disclosure document and franchise agreement should be raised and clarified.